erodm09/ProtonMtests/README.md

 <img width="956" alt="Screenshot 2022-03-29 at 10 34 55" src="https://user-images.githubusercontent.com/102558006/160569473-c2092436-40fd-40c9-98ec-f1be9ea335e3.png">

-1. Install Cypress
-Follow these instructions to install Cypress.

 2. Fork this repo

 ## clone this repo to a local directory